maximumpeaches/USF-Course-Schedule-Seat-Finder/README.md

 This project is intended to periodically check USF's course schedule search for open seats in a course the user would like to enroll in, and email him/her notifications of openings.

 # Usage instructions
-This project depends on selenium and python.
+This project depends on Selenium and Firefox.
 You can install selenium using [these directions](http://selenium-python.readthedocs.io/installation.html).
+I've tested this using Python 2.7 and Ubuntu 16.

-To change which courses you get notifications for, enter the name of the courses one line at a time in [courses_of_interest.txt](courses_of_interest.txt).
+To change which courses you get notifications for, enter the name of the courses one line at a time in [courses_of_interest.txt](courses_of_interest.txt) followed by the section number.
 So for instance courses_of_interest.txt will look something like,
 ```
 Web Apps Design
+001
 Software Testing
+002
 ```
 You'll need to edit sender and receiver in [seats.py](seats.py) with the email addresses you'd like to send the from and receive the email at, respectively.
 Sender and receiver can be the same email, but I found it helpful to make them two separate emails so that the message would be marked as unread upon arrival in my inbox, and I would recieve a notification when receiving it.
 The sender I made is just a dummy email account set up for this project, and the receiver is the actual email I use.